chrisosaurus/dodo/README.md

 WARNING
 -------
-dodo is a VERY early on work in progress, not yet recommended for actual use.
+dodo is a VERY early on work in progress, **not yet recommended for actual use**.

 Description